sujay1844/library-portal/README.md

 ### Prerequisites

 You need to have `docker` installed.
-To install it on Linux, follow the instructions [here](https://docs.docker.com/engine/install/).
+To install it, follow the instructions [here](https://docs.docker.com/engine/install/).

 Note: Enable root-less access to docker (*Recommended*)